SSH (shell access)¶

 - Click on the "Generate" button (or select "Generate key pair" from Key in the menu).

-- Login to the server with your username / password by thinlinc or PuTTY.
+- Login to the server with your username / password by PuTTY.

 - Copy the public key from the key generator, visible in the textbox ("Public